'Exiled' Russian mercenary boss Prigozhin hails Niger coup, touts services | Politics

 'Exiled' Russian mercenary boss Prigozhin hails Niger coup, touts services

 Smiling and wearing blue jeans and a white polo shirt, Prigozhin looks relaxed in the photos as he poses to shake the hands of the delegates.
-Prigozhin, in his voice message, boasted of Wagner's alleged efficiency in helping African nations stabilise and develop in what sounded like a sales pitch.
+In his voice message, Prigozhin boasted of Wagner's alleged efficiency in helping African nations stabilise and develop.

-"...Thousands of Wagner fighters are capable of bringing order and of destroying terrorists and of not allowing them to harm the local populations of these states," he said.
+In new comments to Cameroon-based Afrique Media broadcast on Friday evening, Prigozhin lauded the way the Africa summit had gone, praising Putin for forging what he called one-on-one working relationships with African leaders based on trust.
+"Russia today offers both...economic relations and security exports, without which Africa today cannot exist," he said, according to a transcript posted on Wagner Telegram channels.

+"The forum went well and we should see the results of it in the near future," he added, naming Mali, CAR and Niger as countries becoming "more and more independent".
 Sergei Lavrov, Russia's foreign minister, said on Thursday that constitutional order in Niger should be restored.

-Analysts said the Prigozhin appearances indicated that his private military company (PMC) would continue to play a role in furthering the Kremlin's foreign policy agenda in Africa.
-"Yes, it's wild that Prigozhin is back in Russia, and apparently has been several times.
-But it's also in line with both Wagner's and Russia's goals to project normalcy and business as usual," Catrina Doxsee, an expert at the U.S. CSIS think tank, said on messaging platform X.
+Analysts said the Prigozhin appearances indicated that Wagner would continue to play a role in furthering the Kremlin's foreign policy agenda in Africa and were designed to send a signal of continuity to African partners after the tumult of the failed mercenary mutiny inside Russia.
+"Yes, it's wild that Prigozhin is back in Russia, and apparently has been several times," Catrina Doxsee, an expert at the U.S. CSIS think tank, said on messaging platform X.

-"Moscow will likely use the Summit to reassure African partners of their commitment and continuity of PMC services in the wake of the uncertainty from the past month," she said.
+"But it's also in line with both Wagner's and Russia's goals to project normalcy and business as usual."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)